NLP/Grammatica/README.md

 -Add a new Def S-> IP NP NP to allow sentences like Is he a person?
--Add cases for this new type of question in Subj, DO, and IDO -Add a case for when the the questions asks for MV: What does he do, What is he doing, (ie forms of do replace the MV)
+-Add cases for this new type of question in Subj, DO, and IDO -Add a case for when the the questions asks for MV: What does he do, What is he doing, (ie forms of do replace the MV) -There is a bug for questions like Who kicked the ball, etc where Who is not being correctly identified as the subject.
+Also some parse trees are also parsed with incomplete sentences.
+For example for the Question Who kicked the ball?, it would parse out a tree for Who kicked, ignoring the last two words.
+For Who kicked the ball to Mark, it ignores to mark and parses out Who kicked the ball
 -Find a general way to calculate the subject, verb, object of the syntax tree and sentence

 -Add new Rules for Commands